Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 Its data expression is crystal clear, intuitive, and presents data in the form of maps.
 Readers can read the distribution of data in each region, so it brings convenience to make better decisions.
 The aesthetic element is another significant reason to use it.
 It transforms boring content into eye-catching content when you equip it with an aesthetically-appealing map.

-The values of grid cells are colored, with darker colors often indicating higher values.
+The values of grid cells on heat grids are colored, with darker colors often indicating higher values.
 Colors help communicate values to the viewer so they can identify trends quicker.
 Hence, interpreting a heatmap is easy.

 8) Waterfall Chart